dseguy/changedBehavior/behavior/while_list_each.rst

 ______
 .. code-block:: output

    PHP Deprecated:  The each() function is deprecated.
-This message will be suppressed on further calls in /codes/while_list_each.php on line 3
+This message will be suppressed on further calls

    Deprecated: The each() function is deprecated.
-This message will be suppressed on further calls in /codes/while_list_each.php on line 3
-   PHP Warning:  Variable passed to each() is not an array or object in /codes/while_list_each.php on line 3
+This message will be suppressed on further calls PHP Warning:  Variable passed to each() is not an array or object

-   Warning: Variable passed to each() is not an array or object in /codes/while_list_each.php on line 3
+   Warning: Variable passed to each() is not an array or object

 After
 ______
 .. code-block:: output

-   PHP Fatal error:  Uncaught Error: Call to undefined function each() in /codes/while_list_each.php:3 Stack trace:
+   PHP Fatal error:  Uncaught Error: Call to undefined function each() Stack trace:
    #0 {main}
-     thrown in /codes/while_list_each.php on line 3
+     thrown

-   Fatal error: Uncaught Error: Call to undefined function each() in /codes/while_list_each.php:3 Stack trace:
+   Fatal error: Uncaught Error: Call to undefined function each() Stack trace:
    #0 {main}
-     thrown in /codes/while_list_each.php on line 3
+     thrown